tearsofphoenix/VeritasKit/README.md

    syntax of literal NSDictionary is not the same as in Objective-C, consider the lua syntax;
 4. support enumerate syntax of collections (the for-in syntax);
 5. add some extensions, such as @array, @dictionary, @table to convert value between Objective-C and lua;
+6. speed up by store global value in a strong table in lua state, so updated the benchmark table below;

 Known Bugs

-1. memory can not be collected yet;
+1. memory can not be collected yet, but middle-vars can be gc now, so memory will not be a big problem
 2. no try-catch-final, @throw implemented, but not that good, recommanded not to use this feature;
 3. will not support dot-operator (.) on instance, which is my decision;